 The ear cups are padded to allow hours of wear, and adjustable for a closer fit.
 The lined headband should also add to comfort levels, even while resting on an airplane.

-They can be used by children, teens, as well as smaller adults, and the variety of funky colors should also be a hit with the kids.
+They can be used by children, teens, and smaller adults, and the variety of funky colors should also be a hit with the kids.

-What I really like about them is that they dampen noise enough to take the edge off, yet they don’t block out sound completely.
+I really like them because they dampen noise enough to take the edge off, yet they don’t block out sound completely.
 This means my child should still be able to hear me when I speak to them.
 Whether they actually listen or not is debatable!

 - Light duty hearing protection.